What’s better than a new book, right?

 By Russ Stoddard

 Russ is wildly kind, wise, and an active leader in the community of better business.
-His book, Rise Up, provides both the tactical and principled introduction to purpose-driven business.
+His book, Rise Up, provides both a tactical and principled introduction to purpose-driven business.

 You’ll be walked through the basic definitions of what exactly a social enterprise is, how to identify the right corporate structure for your business, and even a few insights on securing funding for your impact-driven venture.